chalatz/tours/pages/tours/driving/beach-tour-of-rhodes.md

   abstract: 'Beach Tour of Rhodes, Private Beach Tours in Rhodes '
   http_desc: 'Beach Tour of Rhodes, Private Beach Tours in Rhodes, Rhodes Private
     Tours '
-title: 'Beach Tour of Rhodes DT7'
+title: Beach Tour of Rhodes DT7
 summary:
   paragraphs:
   - Any trip to an island should include visits to the beautiful beaches that encircle